donfiguerres/toy-robot-simulator-python/README.md

 - The controller component contains the the interconnection between the model and view components.

+### Project Structure

+The project structure mirrors the components in the MVC framework.
+However, it was decided to use `domain` for the directory containing domain models instead of `model` so that the terminology is closer to the Domain Driven Design philosophy and also to avoid being associated with ORM models.

 ## Development Considerations

 ### Behavior Driven Development